 Meaning if the situation gets too out of control, the Brader may suspend the elections (which are what this Press Statement demands) and just appoint whoever to whatever.
 End of clown story.

 Whilst Syed has a valid point there, I beg to differ – he missed some points here and there too.

-Logistic shortcomings is something everyone had anticipated when PKR first announced the “one member, one vote” system.
-It is not like they had the access to the helicopter to help out on the logistics.
+Logistic shortcomings are something everyone had anticipated when PKR first announced the “one member, one vote” system.
+It is not like they had the access to the helicopter to help out with the logistics.
 It is just too bad PKR was not ready enough to confront much of the shortcomings in the very first year.

 Then there is this talk that the “one member, one vote” system will not work in a multi-race party and Syed still implies that the Malays will only vote for the Malays, Chinese for the Chinese and the Indians for the Indians (an interesting revelation that there are some Indians masquerading as the “son of the land” in UMNO – that is a good one, bro).

 That is a typical BN view of seeing things in Malaysia – everything is broken down by the colour of the skin.
 I believe PKR is beyond the racial division that BN component parties heavily promote and operate with.
 It does not work that way in reality too.

 Malaysia is a multi-race society too but do the Malays only vote for the Malays, Chinese for the Chinese and the Indians for the Indians?
 The result of the last general election speaks for itself.

 No doubt, there are some in PKR who will continue to take the racial division when it comes to voting a person to key posts but at the end of the day, what PKR need to do is vote for strong, capable leaders.

 If such a strong, capable leader is Malay, I don’t see why the Chinese and the Indian members would not vote for him and vice versa.
 This is a party election and whatever that makes the party stronger and resilient and be ready for the general election – that would be the right way to go.